qvnn025/Social-ppm/README.md

 * **User Profiles**

-  * Create and customize your own profile.
+  * Create your own profile.
-  * See all that you posted in your profile.
+  * See all that you posted and how it's doing in a feed inside the profile.

 * **Follow Requests**